-The national face of the terminal disease, former Gonzaga prep and NFL star Steve Gleason, took the awareness to a new level.
+The national face of the terminal disease, former Gonzaga Prep, WSU and NFL star Steve Gleason, took the awareness to a new level on Tuesday.

 It was the idea of an ALS patient from the Boston area.

-If you're too chicken to take the ice bath, he asks you to donate $100..
+If you're too chicken to take the ice bath, Frates asks you to donate $100..

 CONNECT: Donate to Team Gleason

-The challenge was started in the spring, But has picked up momentum in NFL training camps and with celebrities.
+The challenge has picked up momentum in NFL training camps and with celebrities in the last week.

 Now KREM 2 anchors and reporters have taken the challenge and asked local college football coaches and community leaders to do the same.